 - Mix dry ingredients in one large mixing bowl.

 - Add remaining wet ingredients to gelatin bowl, and stir together.
+(Be sure the milk is room temperature or warm-room temperature, not cold.)

 - Scrape wet ingredients into dry ingredients.
 Use an electric mixer to combine well, without over-mixing.